Microsoft-Build-2016/CodeLabs-Office/Module2-MsGraphWeb/README.md

 	superstatic --port 8000
 	````

 1. Open a browser and navigate to **http://localhost:8000**.
-This time when you click on the **Sign-in with Office 365** button, the application should force you to sign-in with Office 365.
+This time when you click **Sign-in with Office 365**, the application should force you to sign-in with Office 365.
 This is because the contacts route requires Azure AD Login (via **requireADLogin** attribute).

 	![Sign-in](Images/Mod2_SignIn.png?raw=true "Sign-in")